 Öskurhóll - Roaring Mound

-Hveravellir is located on the edge of the 8000-year-old Kjalhraun lava field and taking a hike through the lava field is amazing, as the lava takes on all kinds of forms and structures.
+Hveravellir is located on the edge of the 8000-year-old Kjalhraun lava field, and hiking through the lava field is amazing, as the lava takes on all kinds of forms and structures.

 A boiling mud pool at Hveravellir

 And once I saw a fox jumping around on one of our hikes in this area.
-I rarely see foxes in Iceland, but last summer I saw two of them, one here and one in South Iceland.
+I rarely see foxes in Iceland, but last summer I saw two: one here and one in South Iceland.

 Both of them jumped high in the air when they noticed me.